 Take another large slug of vodka, and start to cut up bacon to put into quiche.

-Drop a bacon rind to Crow who is begging at your ankle and move Parrot onto his towel, first retrieving from him the stock cubes he has broken into.
-Sprinkle bacon bits into quiche base and nudge Crow away with foot as he is tapping your ankle quite hard now in an effort to attract your attention.
+Drop a bacon rind to Crow who is begging at your ankle and move Parrot onto his towel, first retrieving the stock cubes he has broken into.
+Sprinkle bacon bits into quiche base and nudge Crow away with foot as she is tapping your ankle quite hard now in an effort to attract your attention.
 Retrieve Parrot from spice rack

 Quickly slice mushrooms, tomatoes, peppers and whisk up some eggs.
 Throw the lot on top of the bacon.
 Sprinkle some cheese on top – yes, it was already grated, by me – and shove the damn thing in the oven.

 Swear at the dog who has opened the door to escape from Crow, who has also come back in to beg.
 Send dog upstairs so he can have some peace and send Crow back into front room.

 Take Parrot upstairs and pass to Beloved telling him that Parrot needs quality time with him.
 Downstairs again, try not to slip on shredded vegetables strewn across floor.